-HATC recognizes that based on the total revenue it projects to collect in the FY 2020-2021 (\$21,889,334) and the projected expenses (\$17,791,379), there will be a total of \$4,097,955 in unused MTW funds.
-These unused funds are projected to be utilized in the acquisition and/or development of additional housing units for the FY 2020 - 2021.
+HATC recognizes that based on the total revenue it projects to collect in the FY 2021-2022 (\$26,636,053) and the projected expenses (\$22,049,799) there will be a total of \$4,586,254 in unspent funding and program reserves s.
+These unused funds are projected to be utilized in the acquisition and/or development of additional housing units for the FY 2021 - 2022.
 Activity Five- Development of Additional Affordable Housing provides a thorough overview on past and future utilization of MTW Reserves for the purpose of this activity.
-However, there is no FDS Line Item to report such transactions.
-Therefore, the "Estimated Uses of MTW Fund for the Fiscal Year", reports that HATC falls short of utilizing all their MTW Funding for the FY 2020 - 2021.
+However, in the past years we have not received guidance on what FDS Line Item to report these expenditures.
+For the FY 2021-2022 we will be reporting a total of \$4,586,524 in development and/or acquisition expenses in FDS Line Item 510.3 (Committed Fund Balance).
 This budgetary strategy is implemented in order to have MTW Funds available for the development and/or acquisition of additional affordable housing stock.
+Please note that any unused MTW funds for the FY 2021-2022; are subject to the applicable cash management requirements.
+This includes ensuring that all excess Section 8 Housing Choice Voucher (HCV) Housing Assistance Payment (HAP) and Administrative Fees are covered in domestic interest-bearing accounts with a General Depository Agreement (GDA).